stevearc/aerial.nvim/README.md

 After you have a functioning LSP setup, you will need to customize the `on_attach` callback.

+XXX Update all docs to remove prev_item/scroll_to_loc/jump_to_loc XXX Remove the code too

 ```lua
 local aerial = require'aerial'